Call for Posters

 How do I submit a poster?

 Poster proposals should be at most 2 pages in length and should briefly describe the objectives of the current work, any accomplishments to date, and future plans.
-Poster proposals should be submitted in PDF format.
+Proposals typically use similar templates to those used by ACSAC conference papers but any format is fine so long as the proposals are submitted in PDF format.
 When available, a Make Submission button will appear above.
 Poster proposals are not anonymous, so please make sure you include author information (name, affiliation, country) in your proposal.
 Any questions should be sent to firstname.lastname@example.org.

 What happens if I get accepted?

-The poster proposals will be posted on conference website.
 A poster is not considered to be a prior publication of the work and may be reused for later publications if appropriate.
+PDF versions of the posters, the poster proposal documents, and video presentations will all be posted on conference website.
+These materials will need to be sent to organizers by the following dates:

 How do I get more information?